mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 With <b>circleci</b> you can utilize CI in your development process easily.
 As you will later see in this tutorial, you can spin up everything with a simple yml file.
 You can configure workflows and orchestrate them in various ways depending on your requirements.
-In a nutshell you can:
+In a nutshell, you can:

 <ul>
     <li> Compile and test your code </li>